 Richard Hill QC

-Recent work: Continued to act for Dr Michael Lynch in the Hewlett-Packard litigation brought against him centring around an alleged accounting fraud.
+Recent work: Defended Dr Michael Lynch in the Hewlett-Packard litigation brought against Dr Lynch in respect of his role as the former CEO of Autonomy Corporation.
+The case centres around an alleged accounting fraud.

 Orlando Fraser QC